 The girls got up just long enough to see us pull away and the boys got up just long enough for a shore visit, then they all slept half the way to Colonial Beach.
-They missed the best cruising we have done.
-The debris slowly dispersed as we moved south.
-The water almost was skiable.
+They missed the best cruising we’ve done, although the sample size is quite small The debris slowly dispersed as we moved south.
+The water almost was ski-able.
 With the early ebb tide we made nearly 10 knots for the first couple of hours.
 The fog rolled in and out on little cat feet but caused no concern even though our grasp of the COLREGS sections on lights, sounds, and day shapes for fog was even foggier.

 We docked at Colonial Beach at 2:44.
 62.5 nm at 7.6 knots average.
 We’ll take that the entire time.